schwers-zz/redux-state-archiver/README.md

 Finally pass in a state archiver, a function that takes an object, and persists it in some manner.
-You probably will never pass this, as most apps can use the helper functions `makeCookieArchiver` or `makeLocalStorageArchiver`; Note: Your archiver should be able to deal with persisting the diff of what's output from your combiner.
+You probably will never pass this, as most apps can use the helper functions `makeCookieArchiver` or `makeLocalStorageArchiver`.
+These functions try to match the signature of `connect` from 'react-redux', so you pass your selectors as arguments without wrapping them in an array.

+Note: Your archiver should be able to deal with persisting the diff of what's output from your combiner.

 Full example:
 ```javascript